-Maternal health consultant Arianna Taboada goes through the ins and outs of paid and unpaid family leave in the United States.
-She shares with Adriana Lozada how to be realistic about your options for the best possible return to work for you and your family.
+Perinatal health consultant Arianna Taboada goes through the ins and outs of paid and unpaid parental leave in the United States.
+She shares with Adriana Lozada how to be realistic about your options for the best possible return to work for you and your family, while lessening the overwhelm.

 - Comparative Chart of Paid Family and Medical Leave Laws in the United States, A Better Balance

-- This is a comprehensive breakdown, state by state, that Arianna mentioned specifically!
+- This is the comprehensive breakdown, state-by-state, that Arianna mentioned specifically

 - The Main Street Alliance website (all about small business-specific advocacy)

 - Frequently Asked Questions and Answers About the Revisions to the Family and Medical Leave Act, U.S. Department of Labor (DOL)

 - Get Your Sh*t Together, Baby!
 Glamour

 - The urgent necessity for paid parental leave, American Psychological Association (APA)

 - Paid Leave, Think Babies

 - Paid Leave Advocacy Toolkit, Zero to Three